Meme Encyclopedia

 Gyms in general make it notoriously difficult to drop a membership, and Planet Fitness has a reputation for being the worst in that regard.

 By most accounts, one can usually cancel a Planet Fitness membership by visiting the gym in person and filling out a cancelation form.
-However, if for whatever reason, that's not possible, consumers have found it extremely difficult to get out of their memberships.
+If for whatever reason that's not possible, consumers have found it extremely difficult to get out of their memberships.

-That requires sending physical mail that has to reach Planet Fitness HQ by a certain date every month so that you're removed from that month's billing cycle.
+The current alternative to an in-person cancelation requires sending physical mail to Planet Fitness HQ, and the mail needs to reach Planet Fitness by a certain date every month so that you're removed from that month's billing cycle.
 If you want to cancel online, which seems reasonable in the year of our lord 2024, you need to manually alter your address to California.

 This update from the FTC should put a stop to all that, and numerous memers are thrilled and, perhaps sarcastically, fearful for the future of Planet Fitness.